mbarleon/arcade/README.md

 # Arcade

-> Arcade games with multiple libraries supported
+> A modular arcade paltform

 ![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20macOS-blue)

-## Group leaders
+## Group leaders (for Epitech)

 The lead developper of this program is Mathieu BARLEON (@mbarleon).
 You can contact him at mathieu.barleon@epitech.eu

 This arcade is compatible with the one developped by Léo QUINZLER (@Leorevoir).
 You can contact him at leo.quinzler@epitech.eu

+His arcade is available at https://github.com/Leorevoir/Arcade

 ## 📦 Features